OpenJAUS/openjaus/openjaus/trunk/Core/readme.txt

 2. Start a new terminal session.
 3. Enter the root directory of the component (i.e. the directory containing the components Makefile)
-4. Make sure the component is compiled first by running the â€œmakeâ€? command.
+4. Make sure the component is compiled first by running the "make" command.
 5. Execute the component via the relative path. (./bin/cmpt)

 Custom or Experimental Message Implementation: